-It normally takes up to two weeks to be seen.
-The team will often try to contact you by phone, during this time, to find out how you are and to ask for some more information to help with the assessment.
+It normally takes up to two weeks for someone to make an initial contact with you, to find out how you are and to ask for some more information to help with the assessment.

 Where will I need to go?

 There are three community mental health teams in Leeds.
 Each one covers an area of Leeds:

 - South Leeds - the unit is based at Aire Court (LS10 4BS).

 - East Leeds - the unit is based at St. Mary's House (LS7 3LA).

 - West Leeds - the unit is based at St. Mary's Hospital (LS12 3QE).

 You will be referred to the mental health unit which is linked to your GP surgery, not necessarily nearest to where you live.
 The CMHT will send you an appointment in the post with information about where to go.
 It's very important to contact the team (or ask someone else to do this, if this is difficult for you) to let them know if you can't make the appointment.
 Sometimes, if you are not able to leave your house, your assessment may take place at your home.